Exponential Functions, Logarithms & Their Derivatives

 \[\binom{n}{k} \frac{r^k}{n^k} = \frac{n(n-1)(n-2)\cdots(n-k+1)}{k! \cdot n^k} \cdot r^k\]

-Now here’s the magic.
-Look at the coefficient of \(r^k\):
+Now consider the coefficient of \(r^k\):

 \[\frac{n(n-1)(n-2)\cdots(n-k+1)}{n^k}\]